cmazakas/foxy/docs/reference/listener.md

 `foxy::server_session&` and returns a type such that `asio::async_compose` is well-formed using the `factory`'s return as the initiator.

+Callables to `async_compose` must accept a mutable lvalue reference to the handler (which Asio automatically wraps around theirs).
+The callable must be invocable as: `callable(self)` which means if a user wants their callable to accept arguments, they need to be defaulted explicitly.

+It is worth noting that once a user performs `std::move(self)`, the callable is then in a moved-from state so all variables embedded in the callable are now moved-from as well.

 As an example:

 ```c++